 Analyzing the 10-Year Treasuries and TIPS Yield Spread

 Predicting the rate of inflation is a significant part of financial forecasting.
 Comparing the yields on 10-Year Treasuries with 10-Year TIPS can offer a valuable insight into how investors view future inflation trends.
 This comparison is called the TIPS spread.

 This difference is typically referred to as the “breakeven” inflation rate.
 If inflation exceeds the breakeven rate, you would be better off owning TIPS than plain vanilla Treasuries.
 If inflation comes in below the breakeven rate, Treasuries would be preferable to TIPS.

-This chart shows that over time, 10-year inflation expectations have typically landed in the 2-2.5% range, with an average of 2.18% over the full-time period.
-The most noticeable aspect of the chart is the large dip in the middle years.
-This reflects the financial crisis period of 2007-2008, along with the subsequent recovery.
+This chart shows that, over time, 10-year inflation expectations have typically landed in the 2-2.5% range, though it has dipped lower than 2% in recent years.
+The most noticeable aspect of the chart is the large dip in the spread during the financial crisis of 2007-2008, along with the subsequent recovery.

-While inflation expectations don’t necessarily track growth expectations as cleanly as they do in Economics 101 textbooks, periods of crisis and/or sharp economic contraction typically cause investors to become less concerned about inflation.
-At the same time, the recovery through 2009-2010 in the Treasury/TIPS yield spread corresponds with the rebound in global growth and stock prices during that time.
+While inflation expectations don’t necessarily track growth expectations as cleanly as they do in Economics 101 textbooks, periods of crisis or sharp economic contraction typically cause investors to become less concerned about inflation.
+At the same time, the recovery through 2009-2010 in the TIPS yield spread corresponds with the rebound in global growth and stock prices during that time.

-The Treasury-TIPS spread isn’t a perfect predictor of inflation by any means – after all, both are subject to market forces (and therefore investor emotions).
-However, this chart does help provide a sense of how investor’s inflation expectations change over time.
+The TIPS spread isn’t a perfect predictor of inflation—after all, both Treasury and TIPS yields are subject to market forces (and therefore investor emotions).
+However, this chart does help provide a sense of how investors' inflation expectations change over time.